Agricultural water use

 Opportunities for conservation

-Protecting water quality from the harmful effects of agricultural production can also help to reduce consumption.
-Using water more efficiently reduces runoff that washes pesticides and fertilizers into water systems.
-The Minnesota Agricultural Water Quality Certification Program (MAWQCP) provides a certification program in water quality to help protect surrounding watersheds.
+The Minnesota Agricultural Water Quality Certification Program (MAWQCP) provides a certification program in water quality to help protect surrounding watersheds, see the MAWQCP website.

 - Sprinkler irrigation